 - Battery & Range: 4,400mAh Lithium-ion, 6-8 mile range, 2 hour charge time

 - Extras: Four color options, handle cut-out in board, water resistant

 The BLITZART Huracane is a 38” cruiser and in my opinion the best electric skateboard under $300.
 At this price range, you cannot expect the most powerful model, however the Huracane has some impressive features.

 The board is constructed from maple with only one ply of bamboo on top and bottom – cost-effective but durable.
 With the extra-traction grip tape, you’ll stay put on the board.

-With a mini-cruiser shape, the board is relatively long, giving you good maneuverability and a great cruising feel.
+With a longboard cruiser shape, the board is relatively long, giving you good maneuverability and a great cruising feel.
 The polyurethane wheels are minimally angled and have a large contact area for good grip.

 The hub motor only comes with 350W power, significantly less than the previous models.
 The manufacturer chose not to disclose the hill climbing ability, so you might have to start pushing when things get steep.